ukhsa-collaboration/snapperdb/README.md

 snapperdb.py import_json -j $myjsonfile
 ```

-There are two modes of import that can be selecged by the **-w** flag.
+There are two modes of import that can be selected by the **-w** flag.
 R will simply read from SnapperDB database and return the best match(es) for SNP address.
 W will write to SnapperDB equivalent to if you were importing a VCF.
 R mode is still under development

 ### Updating the distance matrix

-After uploading samples to your SnapperDB instance you can populate the distance matrix with pairwise SNP differnces.
+After uploading samples to your SnapperDB instance you can populate the distance matrix with pairwise SNP differences.

 ```sh
 snapperdb.py update_distance_matrix -c $myconfigname
 ```

 If you have access to a HPC cluster the **-m** flag can be used to partition your job into.
-This paramter expects an integer that will be the number of strains you want update in each qsub job.
+This parameter expects an integer that will be the number of strains you want update in each qsub job.

 ### Generating SNP Addresses